 10 Jaw-Dropping Temples in Bali That You Can’t Miss

-Bali’s mostly known for idyllic beaches and resort towns as well as being one of the cheapest destinations to visit in Asia for backpackers looking to let loose.
-What many beach-bummin’ folks seem to forget is that this Indonesian island also contains over 20,000 temples & shrines.
+Bali is mostly known for its idyllic beaches and resort towns.
+What many beach-bummin’ backpackers and travelers seem to forget is that there are also over 20,000 shrines and temples in Bali!
 It’s hard to travel more than a mile without passing a handful of these ancient sights.
+Instead of spending your entire trip buried in sand & surf, carve out a day or two to visit some of these spectacular Balinese temples…

 Pura Luhur Lempuyang